miharyjoe/miharyjoe/README.md

 <div id="quote" align="center">
   <summary>Quote of the Day</summary>
   <p>
-    “At the end of the day, success is about resilience and grit.”  –  Andy Frisella
+    “I know the price of success; dedication, hard work and an unremitting devotion to the things you want to see happen.”  –  Frank Lloyd Wright
   </p>
 </div>